 A forward contract on a foreign currency comes with local currency exposure that changes with changes in exchange rates.
 As rates go up and down the replacement cost on the contract if a default occurs also moves.
 Multi leg interest rate and cross currency swaps are more because we now begin to deal with multiple benchmark rates at multiple points in the future.
 For such exposure a simple replacement cost estimate at a given point in time is not sufficient, we need to evaluate the worst case exposure across the life of the transaction (aka potential future exposure).
 See EAD calibration for corporate credit lines – 2009.

-When we put all of this considerations together, the Exposure at Default (EAD) value is modeled as under:
+When we put all of these considerations together, the Exposure at Default (EAD) value is modeled as under:

 For normal conventional lending products: